MFEK/glif/README.md

 ### Linux users

-MFEKglif depends on GTK3 (for the open/save dialogs).
+MFEKglif depends on GTK3 (for the open/save dialogs) and SDL2 (for windowing).
 If using X11 and not Wayland, it depends on the X11 C shape extension (`libxcb-shape.so.0`) and the xfixes extension (`libxcb-xfixes.so.0`).
 Their header files are also needed: `/usr/include/xcb/shape.h` and `/usr/include/xcb/xfixes.h`.

-On Arch Linux, these two packages provide all the dependencies: `gtk3` `libxcb`
+On Arch Linux, these three packages provide all the dependencies: `gtk3` `libxcb` `sdl2`

-On Ubuntu, these three packages provide the dependencies: `libgtk-3-dev` `libxcb-shape0-dev` `libxcb-xfixes0-dev`
+On Ubuntu, these four packages provide the dependencies: `libgtk-3-dev` `libxcb-shape0-dev` `libxcb-xfixes0-dev` `sdl2-dev`

 #### Adding `.desktop` shortcut